 BEST PEACH POUND CAKE

-Because this Fresh Peach Pound Cake Recipe is so moist and because of the cream cheese glaze (if you decide to use the glaze), you’ll want to so store this cake in the refrigerator.
-It’ll be good in the refrigerator for 5 to 7 days.
-It won’t last that long…
+Because this Fresh Peach Pound Cake Recipe is so moist and because of the cream cheese glaze (if you decide to use the glaze), you’ll want to store this cake in the refrigerator.
+It’ll be good in the refrigerator for 5 to 7 days, but it won’t last that long.

 SOUTHERN CLASSIC PEACH POUND CAKE

-Of all the Pound Cake Recipes I’ve reviewed, this is one of my very favorites.
+Of all theย Pound Cake Recipes I’ve reviewed, this is one of my favorites.
 It’s super moist.
 It has a vibrant peach flavor due to the peach schnapps and fresh peaches.
 Did you know that most of the ‘flavor’ in food comes from the aromas in the nose rather than the tastes in the mouth?
-Therefore, the peach schnapps also provides a distinct ‘flavor’ because it’s a strong smell.
-Don’t get me wrong, it’s not an overpowering smell, it just more prominent than any of the other flavors in this Two-Step Fresh Peach Pound Cake.
+Therefore, peach schnapps has a distinct ‘flavor’ because they have a strong smell.
+Don’t get me wrong, it’s not an overpowering smell, it’s just more prominent than any of the other flavors in this Two-Step Fresh Peach Pound Cake.

 Two Step Fresh Peach Pound Cake Recipe is rich, moist and full of fresh, sweet peaches.
 Peach Schnapps also gives this pound cake a lot of boozy flavor!

 Beat at low speed for 1 minute.
-Scrape the sides.
+Stop the mixer and scrape the sides.

 Mix another 2 minutes at medium speed.